 - Understand the impact of newer versions of the tools on your extension or automation work

-- Find Extensions Points and operation ID’s; see this Wiki Entry for extension points and operation ID’s; look into the Interesting Links page for more hints
+- See this Wiki Entry for extension points and operation ID’s;

 This post will provide some guidance on how to set up your development environment for SDK and Plain Java development.
 But before we look into that, some information on the general challenges involved with doing this kind of development.